“It was a dark and stormy night.”

 “Where’s Papa going with that ax?”

 Some people call them “hooks”—that all important first line of a book.
-Imagine a fishing hook with a big, fat juicy worm on the end wriggling like a delicacy.
+Imagine a fishing hook with a fat juicy wriggling worm on the end.
 That worm is much more appetizing to a fish swimming by than the metal hook will ever be dangling all by itself–and so will a juicy first line of a book to potential readers cruising the shelves in a bookstore or library.

 A fishing rod and worms is how I describe the creation of story hooks when I do my Creative Diary writing workshop with kids.
-You want to throw that great, delicious hook out there, capture your reader, and then reel them in.
+You want to throw that great, delicious hook out there, capture your reader, and then reel them in and not let them go until they reach THE END.
 As a writer or a librarian or a teacher trying to grab a child with a book, we want our potential reader to get intrigued, to *Get Hooked* and KEEP READING.

 So just how important IS that opening first line or first page for Readers and how important are first lines for Writers?